jdragon3001/Trace/README.md

 - Create projects and tutorials to organize your guides
 - Record step-by-step workflows with automatic screenshots
 - Add text descriptions, keyboard shortcuts, and annotations
-- Export guides as HTML, PDF, or Markdown documentation
+- Export guides as PDF or DOCX documentation with customizable options

 ## Development